laravel/docs/eloquent-relationships.md

     $class = Relation::getMorphedModel($alias);

+> **Warning**
-> {note} When adding a "morph map" to your existing application, every morphable `*_type` column value in your database that still contains a fully-qualified class will need to be converted to its "map" name.
+> When adding a "morph map" to your existing application, every morphable `*_type` column value in your database that still contains a fully-qualified class will need to be converted to its "map" name.

 <a name="dynamic-relationships"></a>
 ### Dynamic Relationships